adaptlearning/adapt-contrib-media/README.md

 	"type": "video/youtube"
 },
 ```
-Note: it is strongly suggested you use the dedicated [YouTube](https://github.com/adaptlearning/adapt-youtube) component if you want to use YouTube videos in your Adapt course.
+Note: it is strongly suggested you use the dedicated [YouTube component](https://github.com/adaptlearning/adapt-youtube) if you want to include YouTube videos in your Adapt course.

 **Vimeo video example:**
 ```json